Posts Followers Following

 Do stories stay available like regular posts?

-No. Stories are temporary and usually disappear after about 24 hours unless the account owner chooses to keep them as highlights.
-That is why a missing story is often explained by timing rather than by a broken viewer.
+No. Stories are temporary and usually disappear after about 24 hours unless the account owner keeps them as highlights.
+A missing story is therefore often explained by timing rather than a service error.

 Will this page work if the account is private?

-No. Invista is for publicly available content only.
-If the account is private, if the story is restricted, or if the platform no longer exposes that content publicly, the page should not bypass those limits.
+No. Invista is limited to publicly available content.
+If an account is private, a story is restricted, or the platform no longer exposes it publicly, the service does not cross that visibility boundary.

 Why might a public story not appear even when the profile looks visible?